Dzyaloshinskii-Moriya spin density by skew scattering

-\textit{ Concluding remarks.---}In this work, we have studied the formation of a spin density around two magnetic atoms, one a transition metal and another a lanthanide or rare earth (RE).
-The spin density has a component parallel to the magnetic moments and another perpendicular to them.
-We name the latter \textit{Dzyaloshinskii-Moriya Spin Density}, (DM-SD).
-When this spin density couples with a third magnetic atom, the Dzyaloshinskii-Moriya interaction (DMI) emerges.
+\textit{ Concluding remarks.} In this work we have studied the formation of a spin density around two magnetic atoms, one a transition metal and another a {lanthanide or} rare earth (RE).
+The spin density has a component parallel to the magnetic moments and another perpendicular to them. {We name the latter Dzyaloshinskii-Moriya spin density (DM-SD).} When this spin density couples with a third magnetic atom, the Dzyaloshinskii-Moriya interaction (DMI) emerges.
 The physical origin of our predictions is the spin-dependent skew scattering of the Kondo Hamiltonian.
 This mechanism requires no virtual-bound state and therefore has a different parametric dependence on the positions of the magnetic atoms and the exchange and spin-orbit coupling constants.

 While we have considered a RE atom as the spin-orbit coupling source, the DM-SD also emerges in systems with heavy non-magnetic atoms, such as Pt.
-The advantage of using REs is the possibility of controlling the DM-SD by reorienting RE's momenta in, \textit{e.g., }bilayers composed of a transition-metal-based and a RE-based magnetic materials.
+The advantage of using REs is their large orbital angular momentum that offers the possibility of controlling the DM-SD by reorienting RE's momenta in, e.g., bilayers composed of a transition-metal-based and a RE-based magnetic materials.
 We expect this work to open new avenues to understand magnetic interactions and have applications in spintronics devices and topological texture properties.

-\textit{Acknowledgments.- }We thank Daniela Mancilla-Almonacid for her valuable input on this work's initial calculations and Roberto E. Troncoso, Alvaro S Nunez, and Gerrit E.W.
-Bauer for fruitful discussions.
-This research was supported by PUTI Grant of Universitas Indonesia NKB-634/UN2.RST/HKP.05.00/2022 and FONDECYT project 1210353.
+\textit{Acknowledgments.} We thank Daniela Mancilla-Almonacid for her valuable input on this work's initial calculations and Roberto E. Troncoso, Alvaro S. Nunez, and Gerrit E. W. Bauer for fruitful discussions.
+This research was supported by Universitas Indonesia Grant of PUTI NKB-634/UN2.RST/HKP.05.00/2022 and FONDECYT (CL) Grant No. 1210353. \end{small}

 \onecolumngrid